DigitalState/Core/src/Ds/Component/Security/Bridge/Symfony/Bundle/Resources/documentation/acl/permissions.md

 ## Types

-The permission definition type represents the type of resource the permission is exposing.
+The permission definition type represents the type of resource the permission is opening an access channel for.
 Types essentially represents useful meta data and are used for mapping resources to permission definitions inside the ACL framework.

 Currently, there are three types of permission definition: `entity`, `property` and `generic`.